Course code: FRE 6103

 Please sit in the same seat in every class and display your name tags.
-After entering the class, please mark yourself present in the first 20 minutes in the OneDrive sheet (link posted on OneDrive after the add/drop period is over.)
+For Zoom classes, you must keep your video on AT ALL TIMES.
+You must also have a good working headset or mic, as it is extremely rude to be inaudible and force me to ask you to repeat yourself.
+After entering the class, please mark yourself present in the first 20 minutes on the OneDrive sheet (link posted on Brightspace).
 You will be marked absent if you are more than 20 minutes late unless it is because of factors beyond your control (traffic, subway, interviews running late).
 You will also be marked absent if you leave the class early unless you have my permission or get it afterward.
 You will get an F in the course if you are caught cheating on the attendance sheet.

 |Annuities and perpetuities: Basic and complex

 |Bonds: Fixed rate, Strips, Yield curves